AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

         .hoverHatchFill('diagonalbrick', 'darkred');
 ```

-Using such settings we've created a style that colors bars in Gold, makes border rather thick, fills hatch with DiagonalBrick and a couple of effects.
+Using such settings we've created a style that colors bars in Gold, makes the border rather thick, fills hatch with DiagonalBrick and a couple of effects.
 Also, we've defined that when user drags a mouse cursor over an element it will be highlighted with the dark red thick border and hatch fill colored dark red too.

 Now let's apply these setting to the sample shown above.